tamannaKumavat/Explainable_RAG/about.md

-## Why Interpretability is Important
+## Why Interpretability Matters

-Interpretability in machine learning and AI systems is crucial for building trust, understanding decisions, and ensuring fairness and transparency.
-As AI models become increasingly complex (e.g., neural networks, transformer-based models), their decision-making processes become harder to interpret, leading to concerns about:
+As AI models grow more complex, understanding how they make decisions becomes essential.
+Interpretability helps us:

-1. **Bias Detection**: Interpretability helps identify biases in the model, which is critical for applications like hiring, loan approvals, and healthcare.
+1. **Spot Biases** – Important in fields like hiring, finance, and healthcare.
-2. **Trust and Accountability**: For businesses and regulators, understanding why a model makes specific decisions ensures accountability and builds trust with users.
+2. **Build Trust** – Users and stakeholders need to know why decisions are made.
-3. **Debugging and Improvement**: Interpretable models allow data scientists and developers to detect and correct errors or inefficiencies in the model.
+3. **Improve Models** – Helps developers debug and fine-tune performance.
-4. **Ethical Compliance**: In domains like finance and healthcare, interpretability is essential for complying with regulations like GDPR and ensuring ethical AI usage.
+4. **Meet Ethical Standards** – Comply with laws like GDPR and support responsible AI.

-In mathematical terms, an interpretable model aims to reduce the black-box behavior of machine learning systems:
+At its core, interpretability means making the model’s internal function understandable:

 $$
 \text{Model Output} = f(\text{Input Data}) \implies \text{Understandable } f(\cdot)